fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

    kvm-ok

 * Then when you finally get something like::
-   INFO: /dev/kvm exists
+   INFO: /dev/kvm does not exist
-   KVM acceleration can be used
+   HINT:   sudo modprobe kvm_intel

    .....THEN JUST GO AHEAD AND LIVE IN PEACE :-)